The Church of Kurt – has one member and no intentions of recruiting any more. Please note that if you attempt to join, I will quit.

 Which should tell you right away that for me, spirituality is definitely not the same as religion.

 Spirituality is a defining force in my life, so everything I do or say ties back to it.
 It’s my connection to Nature, my purpose, the roots of my soul.
 In the end, my spirituality is my unique path.

 Religion is something I look at as a way to share parts of my spirit with my greater community.
 It’s much like I’d prepare a meal for a large dinner party – taking everyone’s likes and dislikes into account before deciding which items to include and which to exclude.
 What I show the community in terms of shared religious practices is never everything I consider to be part of my spiritual path.

-Having said that, spirituality and religion are amongst the things I like to talk about.
+Having said that, spirituality and religion are among the things I like to talk about.
 And if you’re interested, I’m happy to help you explore as well – because while many of us feel the need for spiritual connection when moving through life’s changes, sometimes a customized approach is needed when it comes to building an appropriate ceremony.

 Anyway, below is a list of some things I’m involved in; things which resonate and make my spirit feel good: